 Using both theory and practical activities, the course will encourage individual and group learning and will be ideal for those who recognise the importance of practical learning – crucial in working with this age group.

 Participants will be expected to take responsibility for their own learning, especially the 3 hours per month of directed individual learning (video content and papers).

 Our facilitator will use communicative education techniques throughout and participants must be willing to engage with all the group members during all group and break out room activities, to further advance all participants’ learning.

-The full Course Guide will be provided to each learner at least 2 weeks before the beginning of the course.
+The three Course Guides will be provided to each learner at least 2 weeks before the beginning of the course.